Welcome to today's edition of the Rush 24-7 podcast.

 Think of that.

-This is so close to home, it can blow all of these years of hard work of establishing this legacy that is built itself totally on spin.
+It can blow all of these years of hard work of establishing this legacy that has built itself totally on spin.

-Let's um let's uh go to Richard in Detroit.
+Let's go to Richard in Detroit.

-Richard, welcome to the EIB network, sir.
+Richard, welcome to the EIB Network, sir.

 Nice to have you with us.